 - $50: Held in the swimming pool on board during the first day of the cruise, in Huahine, depending on the itinerary.

-- $129: Held later in the cruise, in the lagoon off Taha’a.
+- $129: Held in the lagoon off Taha’a, Bora Bora and Moorea.
 This option consists of a refresher course followed by a dive.

 Please see the Dive Desk (Deck 4 Lobby) for more information during embarkation day.